Close-up of delicate white rose petals, softly layered with subtle shadows and light creating a gentle, serene texture.

 Resistance doesn’t always come in the form of armed rebellion.
-Sometimes, it takes shape through ideas—printed, whispered, and passed from hand to hand.
+Sometimes, it takes shape through ideas—printed, whispered, and passed quietly from hand to hand.

 The Birth of the White Rose Movement